About Me

 My name is Jennifer Gingras.
 I was Jennifer Campanile for a while, but it didn’t fit me well.

-I also blogged in MySpace for a while, because that’s where my people were, but I finally went with my own domain in 2008.
+I also blogged in MySpace for a while, because that’s where my people were, but I finally bought my own domain in 2008.

 Welcome!
 Please use your inside voice.